ChrisVine/keyer/README.md

 keying line (as most modern ones do) then pin 8 can feed the base of an NPN transistor through a current limiting resistor and the collector used to key the transmitter.
-Most modern transmitters with a postive key line have modest voltage and current requirements on that line, and a 10K Ohm resistor to the base of a general purpose NPN transistor such as a BC547 will often do.
+Most modern transmitters with a positive key line have modest voltage and current requirements on that line, and a 10K Ohm resistor to the base of a general purpose NPN transistor such as a BC547 will often do.
 Check to see.